FutureAGI/L3C_Baselines/README.md

 - `data`: For general-purpose learning to learn, we generate the datasets by procedurally sampling tasks and use expert's demonstration for imitation learning and self-supervised learning.
 This directory contains the scripts to generate unlimited datasets for training.

-- `l3c_baselines`: contains the building blocks and utils of different models
+- `airsoul`: contains the building blocks and utils of different models
     - `modules`: contains the basic blocks
     - `utils`: contains the utils for building networks, training, and evaluation
     - `models`: contains higher-level models built from basic blocks